KitFung/jenkin_in_docker/README.md

 6\.
 Configurate jenkins according to the instruction

 7\.
 Edit the env in `jenkins-slave.yaml`.
-Change the value of variable according to your setting in previous step. **Moreover**, make sure the path in `volumes` is correct.
+Change the value of variable according to your setting in previous step.

 8\.
 Start the Jenkins slave - `kubectl create -f jenkins-slave.yaml`